 Couples therapy for depression

-At Priory Group, our therapists are able to offer couples therapy to people dealing with depression within their relationship.
-Your therapist will help you to understand the impact that depression is having on both parties and the steps that you can take to address any issues.
+At Priory, our therapists offer couples therapy to people dealing with depression within their relationship.
+Your therapist will help you to understand the impact that depression is having on both parties, and the steps you can take to address any issues.